claus-codes/tutorials/README.md

 >
 > They are commonly wrapped in quotes like `'single'`, or `"double"`.
 >
-> This tutorial uses single-quotes in sample code and double-quotes when discussing string values.
+> This tutorial uses single-quotes in example code, and double-quotes when discussing string values.

 ### A humble beginning